koculu/ZoneTree/README.md

 [![Download](https://img.shields.io/badge/download-ZoneTree-blue)](https://www.nuget.org/packages/ZoneTree/)

 ZoneTree is a lightweight, transactional and high-performance LSM Tree for .NET.

 It is x4 times faster than Facebook's RocksDB.

-LSM Tree (Log-structured merge-tree) is the heart of many popular databases like MYSQL, MSSQL, and ORACLE.

 ## Features
 | ZoneTree Features                                          |